The Andrew Turnbull Network

 CR 20/1 is an anomaly: This road was numbered in the 1930s as a spur not of WV 20 (which didn't exist at the time), but of a separate CR 20 east of Athens.
 After WV 44 reverted to the "20" number in the 1940s, CR 20 was renumbered as CR 9/8 in order to avoid numeric duplication.
 Nevertheless, its orphaned CR 20/1 fractional spur persists on maps to this day.

-Another interesting anomaly is the town of Bramwell: Virtually every one of the town's streets has been numbered as a fractional county highway, resulting in a huge block of contiguous numbers from 20/66 through 20/82.
+Another interesting anomaly is the town of Bramwell.
+Virtually every one of the town's streets has been numbered as a fractional county highway, resulting in a huge block of contiguous numbers from 20/66 through 20/82.
 County highways were traditionally a rural phenomenon, ending at town or city limits where municipal maintenance began, so this circumstance is unusual.
-Bramwell's population has been in free fall for a century, plunging from a high of 1,690 in 1920 to an amount a fifth that.
+Bramwell's population has been in free fall for a century, plunging from a high of 1,690 in 1920 to an amount a sixth that.
 Without having a tax base to pay for maintenance, the town undoubtedly found itself forced to farm its streets off to state control.

 Other than CR 20/1, all "20" numerator roads were commissioned in or after the 1940s.
 Most could charitably be described as glorified driveways.